Climate of Romania

-In the coldest months of winter (December and January) temperatures average between 1˚C and -10˚C. During winter, the skies are often cloudy and snowfall is quite common.
+In the coldest months of winter (December and January) temperatures average between 1 °C and -10 °C. During winter, the skies are often cloudy and snowfall is quite common.
 In the plains of Romania there are about thirty days with snowfall per year.

 Records

-The absolute minimum temperature was -38.5 °C, registered near Brașov in 1942.
-The absolute maximum temperature was 44.5 °C, recorded at Ion Sion, Brăila County in 1951.
+The absolute minimum temperature is -38.5 °C, registered in Bod, Brașov County on 25 January 1942.
+The absolute maximum temperature is 44.5 °C, recorded at Ion Sion (nowadays Râmnicelu), Brăila County on 10 August 1951.
+The warmest overnight temperature ever recorded is 29.8 °C at Oravița, Caraș-Severin County on 17 July 2024.